Portfolio

 I have produced films supporting exhibitions, including a film about the colour carbon print technique artist Yevonde used for the National Portrait Gallery exhibition Yevonde: Life and Colour.
 This film helped make a complex artistic technique more digestible and I produced a shorter version without audio that went in the exhibition itself, alongside an extended version with audio for online use.

-I also produced films for the permnanet Collection that focused on particular portraits such as one of Tudor trumpeter John Blanke.
+I also produced films for the permanent Collection that focused on particular portraits such as one of Tudor trumpeter John Blanke.

 -